ianofearth/personal-profile-3/README.md

 </ul>
 <p>These parameters should be edited <u>immediately</u> to avoid another user taking control of your admin privilages!</p>
 #Description:
 <p>The personal_portfolio program is a ruby on rails program that will allow the user to add, edit and delete skills and competencies to a home page along with project information using those skills/competencies.
-It also contains a blog portion of the site where an admin can add blog posts and other users can post comments to those posts.</p>
+It also contains a blog portion of the site where an admin can add blog posts and other users can post comments to those posts.
+Ajax functionality was introduced in the most recent version of the program when dealing with comments and references.</p>
 #Set-up instructions:
 <p>All gems in Gemfile must be bundled and a Gemfile.lock file created prior to running this app.</p>
+<p>Phantomjs must be installed in order to test specs for any ajax related functions.
+This is accomplished by typing: "npm install phantomjs" in the command line.</p>
 <ol>
 <li>Go to www.github.com/ianofearth</li>
 <li>Check the repositories tab and locate the "personal_portfolio" project folder</li>